Michael Cohen (lawyer): Recording of discussion regarding Karen McDougal

 On July 25, Cohen's attorney Lanny Davis released the actual recording to CNN, which played it on the air on the Cuomo Prime Time program.
 On it, Trump can be heard concluding a telephone conversation with an unidentified person and then discussing several items of business with Cohen.
 Cohen mentions that he needs to "open up a company for the transfer of all of that info regarding our friend David", interpreted as meaning David Pecker, the head of American Media, which publishes the National Enquirer.
 Later when they discuss financing, Trump is heard saying something about "pay with cash", to which Cohen responds "no, no, no", but the tape is unclear and it is disputed what is said next; the word "check" can be heard.
 A transcript provided by Trump's attorneys has Trump saying "Don't pay with cash ... check."
 The tape cuts off abruptly at that point.
 A lawyer for the Trump Organization said that any reference to "cash" would not have meant "green currency", but a one-time payment ("cash") vs. extended payments ("financing"), in either case accompanied by documents.
 According to Aaron Blake at The Washington Post, "the tape provides the first evidence that Trump spoke with Cohen about purchasing the rights to women's stories—apparently to silence them—before the 2016 election."
 He also notes that Cohen speaks in "somewhat coded language", which Trump understands, suggesting that he is already familiar with the issue.

 Despite the taped conversation, on August 23, in a Fox News interview Trump stated that he was not aware of the hush-money payments until "later on": "Later on I knew.
 Later on.
 What he did—and they weren't taken out of the campaign finance, that's the big thing."
 He added: "In fact, my first question when I heard about it was, did they come out of the campaign, because that could be a little dicey.
 And they didn't come out of the campaign and that's big.
 But they weren't ... that's not even a campaign violation."
-According to U.S. election rules, any payments intended to influence an election vote must be reported.
+According to U.S. election rules, any payments intended to influence an election vote must be reported, and the payments have raised questions about campaign-finance ethics.

+On May 13, 2024, the jury in Trump's New York criminal trial would hear the taped conversation.
+On May 14, 2024, Cohen testified that McDougal's hush money was undertaken "in order to ensure that the possibility of Mr. Trump succeeding in the election — that this would not be a hindrance" and that he did not alter the recording of the conversation.